-Yes!
-Omitting the pasta for cauliflower makes this recipe a low-carb and healthier version of the traditional mac and cheese.
+Swapping the pasta out for cauliflower makes this recipe a healthier, low-carb version of the traditional mac and cheese.

 No. Our version uses all-purpose flour in the cheese sauce, which has gluten.
 You can make this recipe gluten-free by swapping in an equal amount of gluten-free flour like cup 4 cup.

-- Drain cauliflower into a colander and transfer to a large bowl.
+- Drain cauliflower and transfer into a large bowl.

-- Make cheese sauce: Melt butter in a saucepan, add flour and stir together until smooth.
+- Make cheese sauce: Melt butter, add flour and stir together.

-- Add milk and mustard to butter and flour and mix together until smooth and thickened.
+- Add milk and mustard to butter and flour and whisk together.

-- Remove saucepan from heat and stir in cheese, in small handfuls.
+- Remove sauce from heat and stir in cheese, in small handfuls.
+This is important to ensure the sauce stays smooth and creamy.

 - Continue to stir together until thick and creamy.
 Season to taste with salt and pepper.

-- Assemble: Pour cheese sauce over cauliflower and toss together until completely coated.
+- Assemble: Pour cheese sauce over cauliflower and fold together.
 Top with more pepper.

 - It’s important that the cauliflower florets still have some bite to them to ensure they don’t fall apart and mimic the pasta a little more.

-- Draining the cauliflower once they’re ready prevents them from cooking and softening any further as you prepare the sauce.
+- Draining the cauliflower once they’re ready prevents them from cooking any further as you prepare the sauce.

 - Removing the saucepan from the heat and adding the cheese in small handfuls is important to achieve a creamy and smooth cheese sauce that doesn’t get gritty.